Freezing weather increases road accident risk

 On the other hand, if you are involved in a car or motorcycle accident claim against another vehicle, then the way both parties were driving originally could come into play.
 If one driver was found to be ignoring the potentially dangerous conditions and not adjusting their driving habits accordingly, then blame could be placed on them and you may be entitled to compensation for any injuries you suffered.

-If you think any of these examples may apply to you, you should contact an experienced personal injury solicitor as soon as possible to discuss the likelihood of a successful claim.
-Sheldon Davidson Solicitors know all about road traffic accident claims, so call 0808 9000 990 today for more information.
+If you think any of these examples may apply to you, you should contact one of Sheldon Davidson Solicitors' team of experienced Manchester personal injury solicitors as soon as possible to discuss the likelihood of a successful claim.